 Don’t forget to download our free legal guide “Medical Billing Hacks that can Save you Money” for a list of reasons health insurance companies deny claims and our tips for what to do if you need to appeal a health insurance claim denial.

 Bad Faith Health Insurance Claim Denials

 Basically, when you file a claim with your health insurance company, they have an obligation to cover what they said they’d cover in your policy (the contract).
-If they unreasonably or wrongfully deny your claim then they’re acting in bad faith and you could be entitled to compensation beyond the value your health benefits.
+If they unreasonably or wrongfully deny your claim then they’re acting in bad faith and you could be entitled to compensation beyond the value of your health benefits.

-Health insurance companies act in bad faith by using tactics like delaying the review of a claim or an appeal and then offering to settle the claim for less than the amount of your medical costs or outright denying the claim, citing a lack of details or information.
+Health insurance companies act in bad faith by using tactics like delaying the review of a claim or an appeal and then offering to settle the claim for less than the number of your medical costs or outright denying the claim, citing a lack of details or information.